Enabling every child to be the best version of themselves

 Our Willows Vision

-To enable and support children on the autistic spectrum to integrate into a wide range of opportunities alongside their peers in mainstream school and to learn as part of a community.
+A provision that nurtures and develops children on the autistic spectrum along a personalised journey to become confident, independent, responsible, self-aware and emotionally resilient young people, in order to integrate into a wide range of opportunities alongside their peers in mainstream school and to learn as part of a community.

 Our Philosophy for Learning